-Quotations in The Old Man and the Sea
+Quotations from The Old Man and the Sea

-Quotations in “The Old Man and the Sea” are listed below with explanations.
+Quotations from “The Old Man and the Sea”

 1. “Have faith in the Yankees my son.
 Think of the great Joe DiMaggio.”
 (Santiago)